 The Risks of ICOs

 The only guaranteed investment most of us have access to is a savings account.
 But a lot of people and companies have gotten rich off ICOs — and they have been incredibly successful at raising money.

-So far, ICOs have raised more than a $1 billion.
+ICOs raised more than a $5.6 billion in 2017.
 How do they do it?
 No federal regulations, for starters.

 It’s a free-for-all.
 And remember, most ICOs have no hard product to showcase when making their pitch to investors.
 It’s a promise.
 Many startups have launched ICOs based solely on a 30-page white paper.
 Yup — some dude’s paper-pitch can convince over-eager investors to bet their money away on a whim and a prayer.

 The other thing to keep in mind is that the internet is far from secure.
 First, the ethereum blockchain — on which most ICOs operate — is prone to congestion.
 Transactions have been delayed and even lost.
 Some jerks will try to manipulate the network to gain an advantage in purchasing tokens.
 Then you have the hacker threat.
 So be careful.

 Forget the hand-wringing.
 You want to get on the bandwagon!
 First, you’ll need to create a digital wallet.
 You can do that at Coinbase.
 There, you can link your bank account or credit card.
 Then set up an account with a cryptocurrency exchange and link it to your Coinbase account.
 Now you’re ready to buy tokens.